 Somehow, Testaccio has avoided becoming extremely touristy.
 It has become the best area to stay in Rome when I’m looking for a glimpse of daily life in Rome.
 Recommended places to visit in Testaccio.

-Speaking of Aventine Hill, this tranquil, charming little neighborhood is perfect when looking a nice place where to stay in Rome.
+Speaking of Aventine Hill, this tranquil, charming little neighborhood is perfect when looking for a nice place where to stay in Rome.
 If you don’t want to stray far from downtown yet want to swap the madness of the city for a quiet neighborhood.

-Aventine Hill’s biggest tourist attraction is the famous keyhole, which, when peered through, gives you a perfect view of St. Peters Cathedral.
+Aventine Hill’s biggest tourist attraction is the famous keyhole, which, when peered through, gives you a perfect view of St. Peter’s Cathedral.
 It is also within walking distance of the Circus Maximus and the Colosseum.

 There are pros and cons to staying at the Vatican.

-But one undeniable benefit is that if you wander a few streets in any direction, you will find off the beaten path neighborhoods where travelers rarely stray.
+But one undeniable benefit is that if you wander a few streets in any direction, you will find off-the-beaten-path neighborhoods where travelers rarely stray.